 Marketing performance management is considered to be one of the most challenging aspects of marketing.
 More than 50% of global marketers do not know how to measure their marketing performance.

-Starting an affiliate network – don’t miss the entire full guide:
+Starting an affiliate network – don’t miss the entire full guide on affiliate management:

 Part 1: Where to Find Affiliates?